-Throughout the community outreach process, stakeholders expressed a strong desire for public spaces that foster social interaction, the need to preserve natural landscapes, and the provision of publicly accessible amenities.
+Throughout the community outreach process, stakeholders expressed a strong desire for public spaces that foster social interaction, preserve natural landscapes, and provide publicly accessible amenities.
 This Plan proposes the creation of energized public spaces that offer multiple reasons for people to visit and stay, with opportunities for daily interaction, celebration of community identity, and access to retail and recreation.